 PSB management capabilities can also be used to manage certain other F-Secure services.
 Data processing related to such other services is subject to their respective privacy policies.

 In addition to the data visualized in the portal, the service also uses a subset of collected data for service analytics.
 We do this so that we can create services that are of value to you and our other customers.
+F‑Secure also collects analytics data on the service portal to learn how the administrator users use the service portal so we can improve the portal user experience.

 This section outlines our general practices for the collection and processing of data for analytics purposes.